Serpentine Pipehead Dam

-The Serpentine Pipehead Dam was constructed to use the Serpentine River, in Western Australia, to convey water from Serpentine Dam to the interconnection with the metropolitan trunk main network.
+Overview

+The dam is 16 m high and 148 m long.
+The resultant 3140 ML reservoir draws from a 692 km2 catchment area.

 The dam is also used to store water from the Dandalup scheme whereby water can be pumped or gravity transferred back into the Serpentine Pipehead Dam.
 The dam site also contains a water treatment plant and picnic area.
-The pipehead dam is 7 km upstream from Serpentine Falls and was constructed in the late 1950s, opening in 1957.
-The dam utilized 5000 m3 of concrete and 10000 m3 of earth.
+The pipehead dam is 7 km upstream from Serpentine Falls and was constructed using 5000 m3 of concrete and 10000 m3 of earth.